 Don’t forget to try the Liège waffles in Liège and then spend all those calories climbing the “Montagne de Bueren“, 374 steps stairway leading you to the citadel, the city’s fortifications.

 #26 For those who love cycling the city of Huy (also in Wallonia) doesn’t need explanation.
-The city of Huy hosts the iconic final of the classic cycling race “La Flèche Wallonne”.
+The city of Huy hosts the iconic finale of the classic cycling race “La Flèche Wallonne”.
 For those that don’t know the race finishes at the summit of the Mur of Huy, a steep road with an inclination of almost 20%, it is a fantastic finale.
 The city is only worth visiting if you love cycling and want to see the Mur, otherwise, it doesn’t have much to do.

 #27 Belgium hosts the most important electronic dance music festival, Tomorrowland.
 It is held every year in July in the city of Boom, and it’s simply crazy.
 Two weekends with the most famous Artists and DJ’s.